AaronFilson/guessing-game-2/README.md

-# Class-demo-29-Sept
+# Guessing Game October 2nd, 2015.
-In class demo for B34 for using GH and writing some code
+In lab assignment for B34 for using GH and writing some code

-Driver: Don
+Driver: Aaron
 Navigator: Nkiru

+Added images and arrays.